Tyler Lamb: Professional career

 Lamb signed with the TaiwanBeer HeroBears of the T1 League on February 23, 2022.

+After playing for two clubs in Asia, Lamb signed a player contract with the Kumamoto Volters on July 29, 2024.
+The preseason match held on September 7 saw him start a team-high 15 points.
+Lamb was injured in the game on November 2, 2024, and placed on the injured list on the 12th.
+Lamb was removed from injured list on December 27, 2024, and returned play the next game.
+On January 18, 2025, Lamb participated in the 'B.LEAGUE ASIA RISING STAR GAME', scoring 8 points and recording 6 assists.
+However, from January 25 to March 15, Lamb was removed from the roster due to conditioning issues.
+Lamb returned to action on March 22 and appeared in every remaining game until the team was eliminated in the playoff semifinals.
+Having been placed on the free negotiation player list on May 9, Lamb concluded his player contract with the team on June 30, 2025.

 National team career

 In 2017, Tyler Lamb played for the Thai national team at the Southeast Asian Games, where they won bronze.
 The following year, he made his FIBA debut in the FIBA Asia Cup 2021 SEABA Pre-Qualifier.
 The national team advanced to the 2021 FIBA Asia Cup qualifiers.

 In 2019, he rejoined the national team for the 2019 Southeast Asian Games men's basketball tournament.